NishchayAnand/software-engineering/System Design/SOLID/Single Responsibility Principle/Notes.md

 }
 ```

 - `OrderCalculator` **class:** This class would take an `Order` object and calculate the total price with taxes.
-If we need to change how the tax is calculated, we only modify the OrderCalculator class.
+If we need to change how the tax is calculated, for example, incorporate different taxes based on order quantities, we only modify the OrderCalculator class.

 ```
 // OrderCalculator class (calculates total price)